 Decisions about trustee compensation are very important when it comes to creating your estate plan.
 Unfortunately, there are often competing interests at play when a trustee is also a beneficiary under the terms of your trust.
 It is therefore very important that you consider carefully both the advantages and the disadvantages of authorizing a trustee fee under the terms of your trust if that trustee also happens to be one of your beneficiaries.
 The fees paid to a Trustee-Beneficiary have many implications for the trust and the relationships and understanding of beneficiaries.

-Paying Trustee Fees to a Beneficiary
+Paying Trustee Fees to a Trustee-Beneficiary

 Following is an overview of the pros and the cons of including a trustee compensation provision in your trust when that trustee is also a beneficiary: